Safi Rauf: Accusations of misconduct

 The United States Institute of Peace sued the Human First Coalition in 2022, stating that although Rauf and the organization had received a $600,000 payment to evacuate USIP personnel from Afghanistan, it failed to do so and did not return the money.
 Rauf stated that the money had been intended as a donation to Human First and denied having any obligation to return it to USIP.
 In addition, Sarah Teske, Human First's strategic director for several months in 2021, raised concerns about how money raised was spent, stating that "nobody could tell me where the money was going."
 An auditing organization hired by Human First to assess the situation reported to have found "red flags" that "could be linked to wire fraud or money laundering."
 Rauf argued that the existence of the audit demonstrated the good faith of Human First Coalition.
-Archewell began supporting the Human First Coalition in December of 2021 with a grant, but halted further aid after accusations of misconduct arose in February 2023.
+Archewell began supporting the Human First Coalition in December 2021 with a grant, but halted further aid after accusations of misconduct arose in February 2023.
 The organization was also accused by hundreds of Afghan refugees of mistreating them due to the absence of medical care, drinking water, and safe food at the organization's "safe house" in Pakistan.